ukrishnas/LPSharp/CLP/README.md

 CoinWrap allows us to use the full feature set of Clp but packaged in a more easy to use way that suits our needs.
-The implementation uses Clp natively and not the open solver interface, like some other implementations, in order to get full access to solver functions.
+The implementation uses Clp natively and not the open solver interface, in order to get full access to solver functions.

 A few miscellaneous points on CoinWrap: